algorithm-helper/algorithm-helper/content/categories/data-structures/trees/binary-search-tree.md

     }

     /**
-     * Insert the (key, val) pair into the BinarySearchTree.
+     * Insert the (key, val) pair into the BinarySearchTreeMap.
 If a pair
      * with the key is already contained, update the val to the new val.
      * If the val provided is null, then delete the pair with the key.
      *